DivadNojnarg/deminR/README.md

 - [x] UI issue: chip in navbar not properly aligned in some cases (if timer > 100s, if user name lenght...)
 - [ ] optimize UI (Gab + David)

+## Credentials
+* The package structure was made with the package [Golem](https://github.com/ThinkR-open/golem)
+* The smileys used in the help section were created by [Conmongt](https://pixabay.com/fr/users/conmongt-1226108/)